UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/4_collaborating_with_git_and_github.md

 Note that we didn’t have to create a remote called origin: Git uses this name by default when we clone a repository.

-Now, take a look to the Owner’s repository on its GitHub website (maybe you need to refresh your browser) You should be able to see the new commit made by the Collaborator.
+**Take a look to the Owner’s repository on its GitHub website (maybe you need to refresh your browser).
+You should be able to see the new commit made by the Collaborator.**

 5) To download the Collaborator’s changes from GitHub, the Owner should now enter:

 ```bash
 git pull origin master
 ```
+**Take another look to the Owner’s repository on its GitHub website.**

 6) Now the three repositories (Owner’s local, Collaborator’s local, and Owner’s on GitHub) are in sync.

-* Switch roles with your partner and add another comment to the code.
-Once you are done, make sure to share the changes onto github.
+**Switch roles with your partner and add another comment to the code.
+Once you are done, make sure to share the changes onto github.**

 # If we still have time